doctorcrawford/MouseMingleMonoRepo/README.md

 * Copy and paste the body code listed above and replace fields with their respective values
 * Click send and wait for response at the bottom of the window

+# Versioning
+* This feature is half implemented.
+There is a version 1.0 which contains all of the functionality of the app as it currently stands.
+There is yet to be any further versions, but the app is set up to allow the creation of further versions.

+## Known bugs
+* User cannot log out of account -- Kyle will figure this out
+* Can only save interests to a few rodents, it breaks on some of them
+* Profile link is broken
+* 'Add a rodent' route doesn't exist

 ## License

 MIT License